nubenetes/awesome-kubernetes/docs/jenkins.md

 - [==youtube: Tech World with Nana - Jenkins Tutorial for Beginners==](https://www.youtube.com/playlist?list=PLy7NrYWoggjw_LIiDK1LXdNN82uYuuuiC)
 - [==camunda.com: How We Overcame Long-Running Job Limitations in Jenkins Declarative Pipelines==](https://camunda.com/blog/2022/02/how-we-overcame-long-running-job-limitations-in-jenkins-declarative-pipelines/)
 - [==aws.amazon.com: Jenkins high availability and disaster recovery on AWS== 🌟](https://aws.amazon.com/blogs/devops/jenkins-high-availability-and-disaster-recovery-on-aws/)
+- [blog.searce.com: Jenkins Distributed Cluster Using Dynamic Build Agents On GKE](https://blog.searce.com/jenkins-distributed-cluster-using-dynamic-build-agents-on-gke-e2262a59dcb3) In this article, you'll learn how to build a distributed Jenkins cluster on GKE and autoscale the Jenkins agents to process more jobs.

 ## Jenkins Is The Way